ariannamethod/SLNCX/README.md

 # SLNCX

-This repository contains JAX example code for loading and running the SLNCX open-weights model.
+The SLNCX repository (internally dubbed **"Вульф"** or sometimes *старина Вульф* after the Pulp Fiction hero) provides example JAX code for loading and running the open-weights model.

-Make sure to download the checkpoint and place the `ckpt-0` directory in `checkpoints` - see [Downloading the weights](#downloading-the-weights)
+Make sure to download the checkpoint and place the `ckpt-0` directory in `checkpoints` &ndash; see [Downloading the weights](#downloading-the-weights).

-Install requirements and use `runners.py` directly for inference.
+Install the requirements and use `runners.py` directly for inference.
 The tokenizer model is downloaded on first use if the `TOKENIZER_URL` environment variable is set.

 The script loads the checkpoint and samples from the model on a test input.
 Due to the large size of the model (314B parameters), a machine with enough GPU memory is required to test the model with the example code.
 The implementation of the MoE layer in this repository is not efficient.
 The implementation was chosen to avoid the need for custom kernels to validate the correctness of the model.

+## What's new

+- Repository cleanup and configuration refactor.
+- Added an 8‑bit quantization tool (`quantize.py`).
+- Basic test suite covering configuration and quantization helpers.

+These changes ensure the codebase remains minimal yet functional.

-# Model Specifications
+## Model Specifications

 SLNCX is currently designed with the following specifications: